631: Chasten the Dragon Edition

 So there's that pin from earlier where throughout his career, his companies have played pretty casual about what is and isn't sponsored content.

 Yeah, say what you want about our ads, but nobody ever mistook Carl for a real unicorn pug.
+No, they mistook him for Tony D.

-Well, no, there's that, that, yeah.
+Well, no,

+yeah.
 And I should be clear, Liz Rosenberg is my mom, everybody.

-My mom,
+My mom.

-author of Giant Baby by Liz Rosenberg.
+Author of Giant Baby by Liz Rosenberg.

 All of which leads me to what is undoubtedly the most prolific outlet for Bartlett's particular brand of pseudoscience, his Diary of a CEO podcast.

-Launching in 2017, Diary of a CEO initially mostly focused on like hustle culture, interviewing influencers and tech startup founders and talking about Bartlett's own extensive and highly editorialized success story.
+Launching in 2017, Diary of a CEO initially mostly focused on like hustle culture, interviewing influencers and tech startup founders, and talking about Bartlett's own extensive and highly editorialized success story.

 But as the years have gone on, that focus has drifted more and more towards pseudoscience and wellness bullshit.

-And in doing so, it's become one of the most listened to shows in the world with in excess of half a billion views on YouTube alone.
+And in doing so, it's become one of the most listened to shows in the world, with in excess of half a billion views on YouTube alone.

 And today, as of writing, it is fourth place in the Spotify rankings, just behind Joe Rorgan and just ahead of Candace Owens.

-Well, you know, it's easy to accept that you're never going to be at the top of your profession when that's what the top of your profession looks like, right yeah in our case we'd be hoping it's lonely
+But, you know, it's easy to accept that you're never going to be at the top of your profession when that's what the top of your profession looks like, right?
+Yeah.

 in december 2024 the bbc published an analysis of 15 health related episodes of diary of a ceo in an investigation that could have been titled well just about time to get that barn door closed

-Each episode featured a supposed expert on health, and each one contained an average of at least 14 harmful health claims that went against extensive scientific evidence, including anti-vaccine conspiracy theories, stating that COVID was an engineered weapon, the idea that polycystic Aubrey syndrome is and autism can be reversed with diet, and the idea that evidence-based medication is toxic for patients.
+Each episode featured a supposed expert on health, and each one contained an average of at least 14 harmful health claims that went against extensive scientific evidence, including including anti-vaccine conspiracy theories, stating that COVID was an engineered weapon, the idea that polycystic Aubrey syndrome and autism can be reversed with diet, and the idea that evidence-based medication is toxic for patients.

+What would reverse autism look like?
 You just suddenly you fucking hate Max like hates boss baby.
+Oh my God, sold.

 I'll pay anything.